vaminator/vamtb/README.md

-  dbclean       Remove vars from DB which are not found on disk. dbdel         Remove one var from DB. dbscan        Scan vars and store props in db. dumpvar       Dump meta.json from var. dupinfo       Return duplication information. graph         Generate graph of deps, one per var. gui           There's no graphical user interface ia            Upload var to Internet Archive item. imageopt      Optimize images in vars. link          Link var and dependent to configured directory. multiup       Upload var to multiple place. noroot        Remove root node stored in pose presets. orig          Revert to orig files. printdep      Print dependencies of a var from reading meta. printrealdep  Print dependencies of a var from inspecting all json files. reref         Remove embedded content and point to reference var. setref        Set var and files as reference. sortvar       Moves vars to subdirectory named by its creator. statsvar      Get stats on all vars. zinfo         Return zip meta info of files in var.
+  dbclean       Remove vars from DB which are not found on disk. dbdel         Remove one var from DB. dbscan        Scan vars and store props in db. dep           Depends of a var. dumpvar       Dump meta.json from var. dupinfo       Return duplication information. graph         Generate graph of deps, one per var. ia            Upload var to Internet Archive item. imageopt      Optimize images in vars. latest        Show "latest" version of var as an absolute filename link          Link var in current directory to vam directory and in vam... multiup       Upload var to multiple place. nordep        Prints all var which don't have a reverse dependent. noroot        Remove root node stored in pose presets. orig          Revert to orig files. printdep      Print dependencies of a var from reading meta. printrealdep  Print dependencies of a var from inspecting all json files. profile       Creates or selects a new VaM installation instance. rdep          Reverse depends of vars. renamevar     Rename file to var getting props from meta.json. reref         Remove embedded content and point to reference var. setref        Set var and files as reference. sortvar       Moves vars to subdirectory named by its creator. statsvar      Get stats on all vars. varlink       Link var and dependent to configured directory. zinfo         Return zip meta info of files in var.
 ```
 ## Database